-PROJECT DESCRIPTION: The applicant proposes to conduct maintenance dredging of 1.97 acres of an existing boat launch basin and boat canal.
-The boat launch basin and canal fronting the Cape Velero Subdivision was originally excavated in the mid-1980s.
-The existing 1.97-acre canal/basin area would be dredged to a depth of -3.0 feet mean sea level (MSL) and would yield an estimated 6,356 cubic yards (CY) of dredged material.
+The applicant proposes to conduct maintenance dredging of 1.17 acres of an existing boat launch basin and boat canal.
+The boat launch basin and canal fronting the Cape Velero subdivision was originally excavated in the mid-1980s.
+The existing canal/basin area would be dredged to a depth of -3.0 feet mean sea level (MSL) and would yield an estimated 6,356 cubic yards (CY) of dredged material.
 In addition, the applicant proposes to establish a dredged-and-marked 30-foot-wide by 150-foot-long access channel into Port Bay from the existing boat canal.
 The proposed channel would confine boat traffic to a single channel until reaching navigable depths in Port Bay, thus minimizing possible seagrass and bay bottom damage by boat traffic where no channel currently exists.
-The proposed channel would have a 4- by 185-foot limestone breakwater (740-square-foot) installed on the southeast side to reduce wave energy and bay bottom creep, and to minimize sedimentation and reduce the frequency of future maintenance dredging requirements.
-This feature would affect 0.01 acre of bay bottom.
+The proposed channel would have a 2- by 240-foot limestone breakwater installed on the southeast side to reduce wave energy and bay bottom creep, and to minimize sedimentation and reduce the frequency of future maintenance dredging requirements.
+This feature would affect 480 square feet of bay bottom.
 Four 8-inch-diameter pilings would be installed at 37-foot intervals along the edge of the breakwater as markers to aid navigation.
-The new 0.11-acre boat access channel would be dredged to a depth of -3.0 feet MSL.
-The calculated dredge material volume would be 292 CY of material.
+The proposed 0.11-acre boat access channel would be dredged to a depth of -3.0 feet MSL.
+The calculated dredge material volume would be 292 CY of material for the boat access channel, for a total amount of 6,648 CY of material for the project.